John Taliaferro: Career

-In 1823, Taliaferro was elected to the House a third time, originally to fill a vacancy as a Crawford Republican, Adams Republican and Anti-Jacksonian.
-He served from 1824 to 1831.
+In 1823 Taliaferro was elected to the House a third time, originally to fill a vacancy as a Crawford Republican, Adams Republican and Anti-Jacksonian.
+He served from April 8, 1824, to March 3, 1831.

 Taliferro's name is listed as the author of an anti-Jackson handbill distributed during the campaign of 1828.
 The handbill is called "Supplemental account of some of the bloody deeds of General Jackson" and describes itself as a supplement to the Coffin Handbills.
 In it, Jackson is accused of "atrocious and unnatural acts," including eating mercilessly-slaughtered Indians for breakfast.

-Taliferro served in the Virginia Constitutional Convention of 1829-1830.
+Taliferro served in the Virginia Constitutional Convention of 1829–1830.
 He was elected as one of four delegates from a state Senate district of his home county in the Northern Neck, King George County, including Westmoreland, Lancaster, Northumberland, Richmond, Stafford and Prince William Counties.

-Elected a fourth time in 1834, he ran as an Anti-Jacksonian and Whig, serving from 1835 to 1843.
+Elected a fourth time in 1834, he ran as an Anti-Jacksonian and Whig, serving from March 4, 1835, to March 3, 1843.
 He was chairman of the Committee on Revolutionary Pensions from 1839 to 1843.

-Taliaferro worked as a librarian at the United States Department of the Treasury from 1850 to 1852.
-He died at his farm "Hagley" near Fredericksburg on August 12, 1852.
+Taliaferro worked as a librarian at the United States Department of the Treasury from 1850 to his death.

+Personal life

+Taliaferro died at his farm "Hagley" near Fredericksburg on August 12, 1852.
 He was interred on the property.